Outline#

 - Use

-Discuss amongst yourselves what limitations does the mmap allocator have.
-Hint: Think about performance!
+Discuss amongst yourselves or with a tutor what limitations the mmap allocator

 Most allocate requests from user programs are smaller than a page size.
 Therefore, always using mmap